paulfioravanti/phoenix-and-elm-landing-page/README.md

 cp config/dev.example.exs config/dev.exs
 ```

-Then, your Recaptcha secret key in the config to use locally.
+Then, put your [Recaptcha][] secret key in the config to use locally.
+See the original blog posts for information around that.

 ## Deploy